Cars24

 Registration and RTO Costs

-These costs, though seemingly minor, can add up to ₹10,000 or more, especially for interstate transactions.
-A good way to rid yourself of the hassle is to buy a used car through CARS24, where aspects like ownership transfer fees are taken care of for you.
+These costs, though seemingly minor, can add to your existing cost burden, especially for interstate transactions.
+A good way to rid yourself of the hassle is to buy a used car through CARS24, where most of these aspects are taken care of for you.

 Fuel Efficiency Issues